ragnar-johannsson/l2s/README.md

 ### Disclaimer

 Slack should not be used in place of a real audit log.
 This script was merely made for convenience.
-Messages to Slack are easily forged if the webhook URL is known and there is no redundancy handling in place should the Slack API endpoint be down.
+Messages to Slack are easily forged if the webhook URL is known.
+Furthermore, there is no redundancy handling in place should the Slack API endpoint be down.

 ### License